sxxb/rubytest/_files/2021-developmenteconomics-notes.md

     - This model is not empirically born out.
   - Convergence and Divergence
     - Two countries with similar parameters should have a similar per capita income in the long run
-    - Unconditional convergence assumes all countries have the sameparameters which is unrealistic - thus we use conditional convergence toaccount for the unique factors in each state.
+    - Unconditional convergence assumes all countries have the same parameters which is unrealistic - thus we use conditional convergence to account for the unique factors in each state.
-    - This will be apparent in the convergence of growth rates, not percapita incomes.
+    - This will be apparent in the convergence of growth rates, not per capita incomes.

 # Week 3 & 4 - Inequality